cfpb/design-system/docs/special-pages/home.md

   * **Development**: The development section includes utilities, such as variables, helper classes, and mixins, and layout options, such as blocks.
 [Browse development](https://cfpb.github.io/design-system/development/)

-  * **Guidelines**: This section includes guidelines for creating specific product experiences not covered in other sections, such as data visualization.
+  * **Guidelines**: This section includes guidelines for creating specific product experiences not covered in other sections.
 [Browse guidelines](https://cfpb.github.io/design-system/guidelines/)

   ### Getting started for developers